14 excellent reasons to let go of fear of public speaking

 If you let others do your talking for you in the past or found it hard to express what you wanted to say, that will fade.
 Not only will you be able to fluently speak your mind but you'll find yourself doing it for others too.

-In other words, you'll no longer let things go saying 'they don't matter' when what you really mean is you lack the confidence to state your case clearly.
+In other words, you'll no longer let real problems go saying "they don't matter" when what you really mean is you lack the confidence to state your case clearly in front of others.

-You've become a change agent -a powerful conduit for spreading hope.
+You've become a change agent: a powerful conduit for spreading hope and encouragement.